GianlucaGuarini/rob/README.md

 # Usage

-Before using Rob you need to scaffold your projects templates.
+Before using Rob you need to create your projects templates.
 If for example you work often with nodejs you can create your `nodejs` template from scratch.
 Let's see then how to create a new Rob template.

-## Template setup
+## New Project Template Creation

 Create a folder anywhere on your machine.
 Put in this folder all the files/folders you want to use anytime you will chose this template.
-For example for the `nodejs` template you may have a folder structure that looks like this:
+For example for the `nodejs` template you may have a folder structure that might look like this:

 ```
 nodejs